 The combination of antigens and antibodies in your blood is the basis of your blood type.

 The Different Blood Types

-There’s also a third kind of antigen called the Rh factor.
+The third kind of antigen is called the Rh factor.
 You either have this antigen (meaning your blood type is “Rh+” or “positive”), or you don’t (meaning your blood type is “Rh-” or “negative”).
-So, from the four blood groups, there are eight blood types:

 Blood groups were discovered in 1901 by an Austrian scientist named Karl Landsteiner.
 Before that, doctors thought all blood was the same, so many people were dying from blood transfusions.